zuedev/red-right-hand/projects/handbook/README.md

-# Phoenix Legion Handbook
+# Red Right Hand Handbook

-> The book that governs the Phoenix Legion organisation.
+> The book that governs the Red Right Hand organisation.

-This project contains the handbook for the Phoenix Legion organisation in Star Citizen.
+This project contains the handbook for the Red Right Hand organisation in Star Citizen.
 It outlines the rules, guidelines, and structure that members should follow to ensure a cohesive and enjoyable experience for all.